'A Life Destroyed': Survivors And Pope At Vatican Summit Address Clergy Sex Abuse

 "You are the physicians of the soul and yet, with rare exceptions, you have been transformed, in some cases, into murderers of the soul, into murderers of the faith," he said.

-Philippines Cardinal Luis Antonio Tagle got choked up when he told the gathering that, "wounds have been inflicted by us, the bishops, on the victims. ...
+Philippine Cardinal Luis Antonio Tagle choked up when he told the gathering that "wounds have been inflicted by us, the bishops, on the victims. ...
 We need to help them to express their deep hurts and to help heal from them," he said, adding that perpetrators need to face justice.

 The summit comes more than three decades after sex abuse revelations came to light in Ireland and Australia.
-In the U.S., an explosive investigation in 2002 by The Boston Globe uncovering sexual abuse in the Boston archdiocese, helped open the door for more cases to emerge.
+In the U.S., an explosive investigation in 2002 by The Boston Globe uncovering sexual abuse in the Boston archdiocese helped open the door for more cases to emerge.

-Other recent high-profile scandals, including a report outlining massive sex abuse and cover-ups by clergy in Pennsylvania, the pope acknowledging the widespread abuse of nuns by priests and the toppling of church leaders, have all plagued the church.
+Other recent high-profile scandals, including a report outlining massive sex abuse and cover-ups by clergy in Pennsylvania, the pope acknowledging the widespread abuse of nuns by priests, and the toppling of church leaders, have all plagued the church.

-Despite the unprecedented gathering, church leaders having been reluctant to address what critics say is an ingrained history of abuse, and some Catholics remain skeptical that any real change will be enacted.
+Despite the unprecedented gathering, church leaders have been reluctant to address what critics say is an ingrained history of abuse, and some Catholics remain skeptical that any real change will be enacted.

 But survivors from around the world who have descended on Rome for the summit are raising their voices anyway in a bid for change.
-Juan Carlos Cruz, a victim of a Chilean predator priest, was among those calling zero tolerance by the church.
+Juan Carlos Cruz, a victim of a Chilean predator priest, was among those calling for zero tolerance by the church.

 "Raping a child has been a crime in the first century, in the Middle Ages, and now and it will be in future," he said.
-"I don't find any excuse to not change radically because church is on borrowed time right now."
+"I don't find any excuse to not change radically, because the church is on borrowed time right now."

 Vatican officials have historically justified the absence of universal rules and mandatory reporting to civil authorities, saying accused clergy could be unfairly persecuted in authoritarian states where Catholics are a threatened minority.